Alibaba options traders prepare for greater volatility

-NEW YORK (Reuters) - Alibaba Group shareholders should get ready for something they haven’t much seen: volatility.
+NEW YORK, Nov 3 (Reuters) - Alibaba Group shareholders should get ready for something they haven’t much seen: volatility.

 On Tuesday morning, the Chinese e-commerce heavyweight will deliver quarterly results, its first since its blockbuster IPO seven weeks ago, and options market pricing data is signaling a wilder-than-usual ride for the stock through the rest of the week.